Technical Analysis Strategy – Four Candle Hammer Strategy

 Conclusion – Technical Analysis Trading

 Many hedge fund managers believe that technical analysis trading has a role and a place in every investor’s toolkit.
 One of the biggest mistake retail traders make is not looking at the big picture trend, and the four candle hammer strategy capitalizes on this market pitfalls.
+You can also trade with the breakout triangle strategy.

 If you correctly follow this technical analysis strategy guide, then you should have a better understanding of how the market moves and how the smart money operates in the market.